Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 <mark style="background: #BABD00;">Hyperjacking:</mark> It enables an attacker to install a rogue hypervisor or Virtual Machine Monitor (VMM) that can take control of the underlying server resources

-An attacker can run unauthorised applications on a guest OS without the OS realizing it
+An attacker can run unauthorised applications on a guest OS without the OS realising it

 An attacker could control the interaction between the VMs and the underlying server